rofl0r/haxdiff/README.md

 - no limits for filesize of patched file
 - supports truncation and expansion
 - can optionally verify that the file to be patched matches the patch
-- creating a haxdiff and looking at it in an editor with synatax highlighting for standard diffs pretty much replaces all usecases for tools like `vbindiff`.
+- creating a haxdiff and looking at it in an editor with syntax highlighting for standard diffs pretty much replaces all usecases for tools like `vbindiff`.
 - as only 16 hexadecimal characters, `@-+,` and newline characters are